Meirion Hughes - Chair

 Peter is also an international panel consultant for Gerson Lehrman Group Research Inc and a senior member of the Marketing Society of Great Britain and the Royal and Commonwealth Society.
 Peter was Chairman of Talking Newspapers for the Blind and Vice Chair of Careers Springboard.
 Also past President of Cefn Sidan Rotary Club, currently Assistant Governor for Rotary International in Wales and an active volunteer at the National Botanic Garden of Wales.

 Hugh was born in Northern Ireland and moved to Wales in 1994 where he completed a social work degree.
 Hugh has worked in the health/social care/supported housing sectors for several years working initially at the service delivery level before moving to senior and strategic roles.
 He currently heads up the specialist housing and support arm of United Welsh Housing Association (called Thrive).
 He has experience of working with a wide range of service user groups including older people with frailty challenges, disabled adults, people with substance dependencies, people with mental health problems and homeless people.
 Hugh has a long track record of working successfully on a cross sector level to develop new and remodel existing services as well as influencing policy direction locally and nationally.
 Hugh has written and presented evidence to the Welsh Government on areas that relate to the care and accommodation requirements of older people and previously sat on a cross party working group on dementia.
 Hugh was formerly a trustee of Cymorth Cymru.
-He is currently a trustee of Drive – an organisation for people with learning disabilities and also sits as an Independent Member on Powys’ Adoption Panel.
+He is currently a trustee of Drive – an organisation for people with learning disabilities.
 Hugh’s passions include music and sport.
 He lives in Taffs Well with his wife and three children.

 Lyn lives in Chepstow and he is a Chartered Public Accountant.
 He recently retired after some 46 years, full time and part time service in local government around the Severnside area.
 Lyn’s former posts include Treasurer of South Wales Police Authority, County Treasurer of Mid Glamorgan County Council, Deputy County Treasurer of Avon County Council in Bristol and Deputy Chief Executive of Bridgend Unitary Authority.
 For some years he was a Council Member of the Accountancy Institute, Chair of the Local Government Policy Committee and a participant in national local government funding groups.
 Lyn is currently Treasurer and a Trustee of Age Cymru Gwent.
 Photography and travel are his passions and he is kept increasingly busy with his four grandchildren.

-Hilary currently runs her own consultancy business specialising in diversity, leadership and personal development.
-She was until her retirement, Head of Diversity UK & Europe for HSBC Bank plc.
-She is a Chartered Fellow of the Chartered Institute of Personnel & Development with an MSc from the University of Portsmouth.
-Hilary is Chair of TAEN, The Age and Employment Network.
+Hilary was until her retirement, Head of Diversity UK and Europe for HSBC Bank plc.
+She then set up a management consultancy.
+She was a Chartered Fellow of the Chartered Institute of Personnel and Development with an MSc from the University of Portsmouth.
 She is a JP and a former Lieutenant Commander in the Royal Naval Reserve and was awarded the Reserve Decoration.
-Hilary has recently relocated from Hampshire to Mold, Flintshire.